 Leihlani laughed, her furry nose wrinkling.
 She dropped onto the ground fully, spreading her long, hoofed legs out in front of her.
 “Everyone is very pleased to meet you.”

 “Really?
 I feel like we’re intruding.
-I mean, you’ve all been very welcoming, but Home is so private.”
+I mean, you’ve all been very welcoming, but Home feels so private.”

 “You could not intrude here.
-You’re orinians; you’re one of us, so you’re welcome.
+You’re orinians; you’re like us, so you’re welcome.
 We outsiders must stick together, just as Unity’s people stick together.
 One day, we may need to come to each other’s aid.”

 “Do you really believe that?”